How to embroider on fleece

 I follow the guideline: “if you wear, don’t tear it” to remind me of situations in which I should use cut away stabilizer.
 If I’m monogramming a fleece vest, for example, I will use a piece of cut away under the design and float the vest on the tear away.
 (I demonstrate this technique in the video below.)

-Sulky should be used as a topper, especially if the fleece is nubby and has the potential to break through the threads of the embroidery.
+A water soluble topper should be used, especially if the fleece is nubby and has the potential to break through the threads of the embroidery.

 The jury is still out on this one.
 I personally never change my needle when stitching on fleece, but some people prefer a ball point needle when embroidering on fleece.
 I really think that fleece is so forgiving it doesn’t matter.